 Bozburun, Turkey is located at the end of the Bozburun peninsula, in a sleepy corner, opposite of the Datca peninsula.
-The town of Bozburun and it’s surrounding areas are rich in natural beauty and largely unspoiled, making it is perfect spot to escape the madness of the bustling city of Marmaris, 47 kilometers to the east.
+The town of Bozburun and it’s surrounding areas are rich in natural beauty and largely unspoiled, making it is perfect spot to escape the madness of the bustling city of Marmaris, 47 kilometres to the east.
 Whether you are looking for a quiet getaway or an adventure, the region hosts a variety of activities, cultural sights, and natural wonders to visit.
 Due to its proximity to dozens of inlets and bays, the famous wooden gulet ships are built here, where they are then shipped all across the Mediterranean to take holiday goers on sailing trips.
 Each of these vessels are unique, as they are handmade and only built in the Aegean region of Turkey.
 In the fall, the town of Bozburun is host to the Gulet Festival, where gulet owners sail their boats into the port to show them off and even compete in races against other ships!

-Sogütkoy is an even smaller, out-of-the way village that is worth visiting in the summertime.
+Sogutkoy is an even smaller, out-of-the-way village that is worth visiting in the summertime.
 While there is no proper beach, visitors are welcome to swim off the dock, where the water is crystal clear.
 Watch the yachts come in from their cruises, enjoy the mountains towering over you, and get your tan on!
 Once you have had enough relaxation and swimming, freshly caught octopus and fish are just a few steps away from you at one of the town’s four restaurants.

 Wherever you go in Turkey you can always count on there being dozens of honey sellers.
 Turkey is one of the top beekeeping countries, producing a whopping 92% of the world’s alpine honey.
 In the village of Osmaniye, you can find the Marmaris Honey House.
 Far from the sea, surrounded by alpine forest, this small mountain town has previously failed to attract summer tourists.
-Since 2012, they have been working to put Osmaniye on the map as the honey capital of the world and spread word of the town’s high production of honey.
-With support from the regional government, the Marmaris Honey House provides interactive tours and information on the honey making process, with the intention of educating visitors on the importance of agricultural activity and the honey bee in the region.
+Since 2012, they have been working to put Osmaniye on the map as the honey capital of the world and spread the word of the town’s high production of honey.
+With support from the regional government, the Marmaris Honey House provides interactive tours and information on the honey-making process, with the intention of educating visitors on the importance of agricultural activity and the honey bee in the region.

 If you are looking for a taste of the bucolic life, take a walk on the Carian Trail, Turkey’s newest and longest marked walking path.
-Spanning an impress 820 km along the coast, it stretches from Dalyan to the Ekincik Bay On the trail you’ll find a great deal of both natural and man made sites including, but not limited to: prehistoric cave paintings of the ancient Carian civilization; rock tombs; views of the sea; olive, lemon, and, jasmine trees.
+Spanning an impress 820 km along the coast, it stretches from Dalyan to the Ekincik Bay On the trail you’ll find a great deal of both natural and man-made sites including, but not limited to: prehistoric cave paintings of the ancient Carian civilization; rock tombs; views of the sea; olive, lemon, and, jasmine trees.
 The lemon trees tend to bloom in the summer, while the olive harvest is in the late spring.
 These are also the ideal times to hike, but if do choose to head off on the trail in the summertime, note that temperatures can be dangerously high, so remember to carry a sufficient amount of water in your backpack.
-In order to stay hydrated, it is suggested to have at least a liter of water for every two hours hiked.
+In order to stay hydrated, it is suggested to have at least a litre of water for every two hours hiked.